Bureau of Immigration (Philippines): History

-Immediately after the war, the bureau was transferred near the Gate 1 of the South Harbor in Manila, then moved to Building No.5 at the Customs Bureau at Gate 4.
+Immediately after the war, the bureau was transferred near the Gate 1 of the South Harbor in Manila, then moved to Building No. 5 at the Customs Bureau at Gate 4.
 In 1945, in line with the reorganization plan of the government, the bureau was put under the supervision and control of the Department of Labor.

 In 1948, the Bureau was reverted to the jurisdiction of the Department of Justice where it has remained up to the present time.

-On September 21, 1972, then President Ferdinand E. Marcos proclaimed Martial Law, ordered and decreed the adoption and implementation of the Integrated Reorganization Plan.
+On September 21, 1972, then President Ferdinand E. Marcos proclaimed martial law, ordered and decreed the adoption and implementation of the Integrated Reorganization Plan.

 Hence, the Commission on Reorganization issued Letter of Implementation No. 20, dated December 31, 1972 which embodies the plan, including among other things, the change of name of the office from the Bureau of Immigration to Commission on Immigration and Deportation.
 This became a collegian body and performing both administrative and quasi-judicial functions.
 It is composed of the commissioner and his two associate commissioners.
 Letter of Implementation No. 20 also abolished the Deportation Board and transferred its functions to the Board of Commissioners who gave them power to undertake deportation cases.

 The bureau was given the sole authority to enforce and administer immigration and foreign nationals registration laws including the admission, registration, exclusion and deportation and repatriation of foreign nationals.
 It also supervises the immigration from the Philippines of foreign nationals.

 On July 25, 1987, President Corazon C. Aquino signed Executive order No. 292, also known as the Administrative Code of 1987.
-Said order renamed the office, “Bureau of Immigration.”
-It continues, however, to perform all the powers and functions it had while still a commission, and its head of office still remains to be called commissioner as provided under DOJ.
+Said order renamed the office as the "Bureau of Immigration".
+However, it continues to perform all the powers and functions it had while still a commission, and its head of office still remains to be called "Commissioner" as provided under the DOJ.